-2.3 Mission
+2.3 Site Mission

-The Laboratory's mission is to conduct fundamental research in the physical, chemical, materials, and mathematical sciences and physics, which underlie energy generating, conversion, transmission and storage technologies, environmental improvement, and other technical areas essential to national needs.
+Ames Laboratory's mission is to create materials, inspire minds to solve problems, and address global challenges.
+The Laboratory conducts fundamental research in the physical, chemical, materials, and mathematical sciences and physics, which underlie energy generating, conversion, transmission and storage technologies, environmental improvement, and other technical areas essential to national needs.
 These efforts are maintained to contribute to the achievement of the DOE's missions and goals; more specifically, to increase the general level of scientific knowledge and capability, to prepare engineering and physical sciences students for future scientific endeavors, and to initiate nascent technologies and practical applications arising from the Laboratory's scientific programs.

-The Laboratory approaches all of its operations with the safety and health of all workers as a constant objective and with genuine concern for the environment and the public.
+Ames Laboratory approaches all of its operations with the safety and health of all workers as a constant objective and with genuine concern for the environment and the public.
 Ames Laboratory does not conduct classified research.